27 of The Most Beautiful Greek Islands

 Laganas is a famous party destination and a “pilgrimage” site for many youngsters looking to party day and night.
 It is located in the southern part of the island in a large lagoon.
 Laganas has a beautiful long sandy beach and the entire bay of Laganas is part of the Marine Park of Zakynthos as an important habitat for endangered sea turtles.

 Those looking for a quieter and more relaxing destination will enjoy the eastern coast of the island better.
-Quiet and more family-oriented little towns like Tsilivi and Alykes offer abundant resorts and affordable apartments for renting.
+Quiet, and more family-oriented little towns like Tsilivi and Alykes offer abundant resorts and affordable apartments for renting.
 They are also blessed with beautiful long sandy beaches, where you can enjoy amazing food in one of the many tavernas.
-Perhaps you could also try some of the water sports, such as an amazing kayaking adventure right from the beach.
+Perhaps you could also try some water sports, such as an amazing kayaking adventure right from the beach.

 Zakynthos is an amazing island offering classical Greek hospitality, charming tavernas by the sea, amazing food topped with the finest Greek olive oil, natural attractions and great diversity that will leave no one disappointed.